Oggy107/blockchain/hardhat/hardhat-simple-storage/README.md

 * running hardhat tasks in code
 * deploying, managing and interacting with  contract in hardhat wrapped etherjs
 * verifying solidity contract source code on etherscan (using command line and programmatically)
+* creating a custom hardhat task in `hardhat.config.js` file